-The trendy curly shag haircut adds tons of soft texture, volume, and movement to the tresses.
+The trendy curly shag haircut adds soft texture, volume, and movement to the tresses.
 It frames any face shape and highlights your best features.
 The more tousles, the more effortless it appears.

 Stephanie Kerr, a hairstylist from Saugerties, NY, shares what she adores most in this cut.
 “The biggest benefit of a shag cut is its volume,” she says.
 “It’s a heavily layered haircut, offering tons of body and shape on women who desire the extra bulk.”

 Kerr warns women that getting a shag entails commitment, particularly on curly hair.
 “Even though you can keep it long, you’re still taking off tons of hair within the layers,” she says.
-“Curly hair shrinks, so it may take a while for it to grow back.”
+“Curly hair shrinks, so growing back may take a while.”

-When styling a curly shag Kerr says it needs work and the use of good styling tools and products to keep its elegant, disheveled finish.
+When styling a curly shag, Kerr says it needs work and good styling tools and products to keep its elegant, disheveled finish.

-If seeking a wash-and-go haircut, get a shag with longer layers and less fringe instead.
+If seeking a wash-and-go haircut, get a shag with longer layers and less fringe.
 “This way, you won’t have to put much effort into styling it in the morning,” she explains.

-When styling, her go-to products include AG Re:Coil and AG spray gel to hold the curls all day long.
-For the fringe area, she suggests the use of Sexyhair’s Matte Texture Paste.
+When styling, her go-to products include AG Re:Coil and AG spray gel to hold the curls all day.
+For the fringe area, she suggests using Sexyhair’s Matte Texture Paste.

-Kerr advises women to be wary in styling curly shag cuts; if styled incorrectly, it will look outdated.
-Bring all the hair forward, then scrunch the hair away from the face in a handlebar-like motion; let the layers do their magic.
+Kerr advises women to be wary in styling curly shag cuts; they will look outdated if styled incorrectly.
+Bring all the hair forward, then scrunch it away from the face in a handlebar-like motion; let the layers do their magic.
 When drying off the hair, use a diffuser so it won’t lose its volume.

 Check out these inspiring photos of popular curly shag haircuts.
 They’ll update your style in an instant!